Auto dialer Vs Predictive dialer: What distinguishes the two?

 These predictions are made based on the patterns observed in the previous calls.

-This way, your agents always have the next call waiting once they finish each call.
-This ensures that no agent’s time goes wasted and lets you connect with maximum contacts.
+This way, your agents always have the next call waiting once they finish the one at hand.
+This ensures you connect with maximum contacts and optimum agent productivity.

 - Teams with over eight agents.

-- For campaigns with large call volumes with a shorter timeframe.
+- For campaigns with large call volumes and a shorter timeframe.

 - Promotional campaigns where forming a relationship is not a priority.